Please click on the following links or scroll down.

 By Minsky Playing His Original Music

-First World Cello Congress, University of Maryland, performance
+Sixth American Cello Congress, University of Maryland, MD

 Some Curriculums That Include Minsky's Music

-The Associated Board of the Royal Schools of Music, United Kingdom, Professional Diploma, solo cello and viola.
-(See Links page.)
+Associated Board of the Royal Schools of Music Curriculum, ABRSM, United Kingdom

-A Guide To The Standard Cello Repertoire, by concert cellist Jeffrey Solow.
+A Guide to the Standard Cello Repertoire, by Jeffrey Solow

 Other Compositions by Minsky